Growing Up in the Jedi Temple

 "Wasn't it that the Republic didn't want us, though?" asked Xiaan.
 "It was that the fights we'd been having with the Sith had resulted in lots of people being killed, and not just Jedi and Sith, but other people too, and since most of the worst of the Sith were fallen Jedi, especially when Darth Revan had been the hero on our side during the previous war, they were afraid we were all going to become bad guys and try to kill them all."

-Anakin didn’t think Master Nu had been happy about her talking about that; maybe she’d planned that part of the lesson for later.
-But for now she said, “Yes, another one of the problems was that so many Jedi had fallen.
-This was something that made it hard for the hundred survivors to unite, too, because it left them at least somewhat afraid of each other.”
+Anakin didn't think Master Nu had been happy about her talking about that.
+Maybe she'd planned that part of the lesson for later.
+But for now, she said, "Yes, another one of the problems was that so many Jedi had fallen.
+This was something that made it hard for the hundred survivors to unite, too, because it left them at least somewhat afraid of each other."

 He wasn't the only one looking around, he noticed.
 The two Initiates between himself and Padmé exchanged glances, and he saw other Initiates do so too.
 He also thought he saw Ellé looking at him.

 Master Nu saw what they were doing, of course.
-“It may be hard for all of you here today to understand what it was like,” she said.
-“In fact, I don’t think very many people at all in the modern Jedi Order would find it easy to comprehend what those survivors had been through, and what they felt.
+"It may be hard for all of you here today to understand what it was like,: she said.
+"In fact, I don't think very many people at all in the modern Jedi Order would find it easy to comprehend what those survivors had been through, and what they felt.
 Over the last thousand years we have been blessed with a united Order, for much of it with no shortage of knights available, and nothing that threatened our very existence.
-That creates its own difficulties for us now, however, because we aren’t as prepared to deal with something like these Sith attacks as we otherwise would have been.
+That creates its own difficulties for us now, however, because we aren't as prepared to deal with something like these Sith attacks as we otherwise would have been.

 The Dark Wars started before the Purge did, and not all of conflicts that happened in the galaxy at that time were even connected to either the Jedi or the Sith, and a lot of them were also caused by Sith turning on each other.
-These were usually not the highest-ranked Sith, however; these were the minions, who now felt no loyalty to their former leaders, but merely wanted to consolidate some power for themselves and having a space to rule during their own lifetimes.”
+These were usually not the highest-ranked Sith, however.
+These were the minions, who now felt no loyalty to their former leaders, but merely wanted to consolidate some power for themselves and a space to rule during their own lifetimes."

-“That is the way of those who try to do good,” said Master Nu.
-“It’s harder to create something than to destroy something, and it is harder to do good and to do ill, and harder still to keep the more evil forces of the galaxy from undoing what good you did.
-The Jedi found out both during and after the Sith Wars how quickly their numbers could be wiped out, and how long and hard it was to rebuild them, especially when the evil forces that killed so many of them would not stay gone.”
+"That is the way of those who try to do good," said Master Nu.
+"It's harder to create something than to destroy something, and it is harder to do good than to do ill, and harder still to keep the more evil forces of the galaxy from undoing what good you did.
+The Jedi found out both during and after the Sith Wars how quickly their numbers could be wiped out, and how long and hard it was to rebuild them, especially when the evil forces that killed so many of them would not stay gone."

-“Master Nu,” cut in Dttus Niso.
-“How bad is the Order right now?
-How long will it take for us to rebuild, even if the Sith don’t attack again?”
+"Master Nu," cut in Dttus Niso.
+"How bad is the Order right now?
+How long will it take for us to rebuild, even if the Sith don't attack again?:

-A murmur passed through the room; none of them had really realized that before.
+A murmur passed through the room.
+None of them had really realized that before.
 That they might all be old before things again became the way they were before the attack.
 That some of them might not even live long enough to see it.

 "That probably further discouraged those hundred Jedi, didn't it?" observed Jia'mosa.
 "That they couldn't get the Order back to the way it was, not by themselves."